phpingme/courses/php7-intro/index.md

 ```

 ## Exceptions in the Engine

-It was always pretty straightforward  to build up an ```try/catch``` based error handling in php.
-The side effect of that simplicity was, that php engine errors and business domain violations have to be catched with an instance of ``` Exception```.
-With PHP 7 fatal and recoverable fatal errors will from now on throw an instance of ```Error```.
+It was always pretty straightforward to build a ```try/catch``` based error handling in php.
+The side effect of that simplicity was that PHP engine errors and business domain violations have to be catched with an instance of ``` Exception```.
+With PHP7 fatal and recoverable fatal errors from now on throw an instance of ```Error```.
 The new hierarchy is the following:
 ```
 interface Throwable
     |- Exception implements Throwable